Page 2

 Towing

 The vehicle can only be towed (by raising one end) for up to 1km (with a speed restriction) without first removing/disconnecting the drive shaft (between clutch and gearbox).
-Despite what some diehards may believe, its a bugger of a job to undo the driveshaft (and fix it up out of the way), allow an hour for cussing to do this, assuming you have all the right tools.
-You will likely have to grind down the outer diameter of a ring spanner for this (so best to carry this modified spanner).
 Refer to the specific requirements and restrictions for your vehicle before towing.
 On my vehicle, only the gearbox end need be disconnected providing that one can safely tie the loose end of the driveshaft up out of the way (maybe take some coat-hanger wire with you to do this).
 The driveshaft cover (M8 bolts) needs first removing in order to get to the gearbox end of the driveshaft flange.
 Some forum members claim that the tow truck drivers usually do this disconnection for you, but I'd make sure you can do it.
 If you cannot safely tow by lifting one end, a low loader may be required.
 Note: There are restrictions on overall height when the mog is on the rear of a low loader/tray, as well as time of day and route permits sometimes required.

 Roof Lining